-- 1. Histologically or cytologically confirmed gastric or gastro-oesophageal junction (including Type 1 lower oesophageal) adenocarcinoma.

-- 2. Patients who are considered to have operable disease as determined by the MDT (Multi-Disciplinary Team) and who are candidates for peri-operative chemotherapy with either the ECF/EOF or ECX/EOX (epirubicin, Cisplatin/oxaliplatin and capecitabine/5-FU) regimens.
-Additionally, patients randomised in the NCRN STO3 study to receive ECX + bevacizumab will also be eliqible.

-- 3. Written informed consent.

-- 4. Age >18 years.

-- 5. Able to comply with study protocol.
+- 1. Histologically or cytologically confirmed locally advanced or metastatic gastric, gastro-oesophageal junction, or oesophageal adenocarcinoma. - Patients who are due to start chemotherapy with either the ECX/ECF (epirubicin, cisplatin and capecitabine/5-FU) or EOX/EOF (epirubicin, oxaliplatin and capecitabine/5-FU) regimens.
+Additionally, patients randomised in the NCRN REAL-3 study to receive EOX + panitumumab will also be eligible. - 3.
+Written informed consent. - 4.
+At least one lesion which is uni-dimensionally measurable by RECIST(38) - 5.
+Age >18 years. - 6.
+Able to comply with study protocol.